GStreamer/gstreamer/Playback+tutorial+9+Digital+audio+pass-through.markdown

 system, they may also accept `audio/mpeg`, `audio/x-ac3`, `audio/x-eac3` or `audio/x-dts`.

-Then, when `playbin2` builds the decoding pipeline, it realizes that the audio sink can be directly connected to the encoded data (typically coming out of a demuxer), so there is no need for a decoder.
+Then, when `playbin` builds the decoding pipeline, it realizes that the audio sink can be directly connected to the encoded data (typically coming out of a demuxer), so there is no need for a decoder.
 This process is automatic and does not need any action from the application.